 I’ve been looking forward to trying some “straw painting” with the kids for a while now.
-I decided we’d give it a try in this straw-painting Easter egg craft.
+We’ve been having fun with Easter crafts, and I decided we’d give this new painting technique a try in this straw-painting Preschooler Easter egg craft.

 Before craft time I used an egg pattern I created to draw 3 eggs on each sheet of paper.
 (Need help to make a good looking egg?
 Try using 2 different sized small cups to partially trace for the upper and bottom parts and then connect them together.)